robconery/blog/_posts/2021-12-02-node-mongo-cosmosdb.md

 featured: true
 title: "Deploying Node and Mongo to Azure Using AZX"
 image: '/img/azx-node-mongo-cosmos.jpg'
 summary: "Over the holidays I decided I wanted to see if I could improve the Node/Cosmos DB provisioning and deploymment story with AZX.
-In short: yes, it can."
+In short: yes, I can."
 categories:
   - Azure
   - Fun